iyinusa/cotaskai/chrome-extension/README.md

 ### Dialogue with Page Content
 1. Navigate to any webpage or PDF document
-2. Click the CoTaskAI icon in your browser toolbar
+2. Click the CoTaskAI icon in your browser toolbar or use the floating button
 3. Type your question in the text field and press Enter
 4. The AI will respond based on the content of the current page